 If your transaction is stuck in pending status, please refer to our article here on how to cancel/replace the said transaction.

 - A transaction is created.

-- The transaction creator gets a transaction hash (also known as a Transaction ID or txhash) that anyone can use to look for the transaction on a block explorer.
+- The transaction creator gets a transaction hash (also known as Transaction ID or txhash) that they or anyone can use to look for the transaction on a block explorer.

 - The transaction gets broadcasted to the network and then waits for a miner to pick it up and verify it.

 - The waiting time depends on the network's current traffic and the gas fee set for the transaction.

 - The transaction is completed and considered as a success once it has been picked up and verified by a miner.

 - If the transaction has failed, please refer here.